hannotify/javas-concurrency-journey-continues/sections/3-virtual-threads.md

 * When it executes a native method or a foreign function.

 ...harming scalability in the process.
+The reason for pinning inside `synchronized` is that the *monitors* that are associated with the synchronized instance are currently held by carrier threads, not by virtual threads.

 (!)
 You can mitigate this drawback by replacing `synchronized` blocks with `ReentrantLock`s or `CountDownLatch`es - using them won't cause the *thread pinning*.
 This is because the `LockSupport` class now supports *parking* and *unparking* virtual threads.
 JEP 444 has more details on this.